BnKhalid/XOR-Lang/README.md

 - ### Showing The AST

-#### You can show the abstract syntax tree (AST) of the source code by using the `-ShowTree` flag before starting interpreting the source code.
+#### You can show the abstract syntax tree (AST) of the source code by using the `-ShowAST` flag before starting interpreting the source code.
 ``` c++
 ./xor-lang -ShowTree
 ```